RishiMalhotra920/cavern-under-gates/README.md

 Cavern under gates is a game that calculates the shortest path that allows a player to scram from the start to the end of a maze and allows the player

-A game that finds the shortest path from the start to the end so that the player to scram (get away from) a collapsing cavern

 ## Find-the-Orb Phase

 On the way to the Orb (see Fig. 1 below), the layout of the cavern is unknown.
 Pres Pollack